mazzi/mazzi.github.com/_posts/2021-03-01-First-batch-ready.md

 I was not able to take out the pedals.
 They are pretty stuck and I don't have enough leverage with my tools.
 I'll see what I can do.
 Same with crackset.

 The brake handles rubber housings were removed.
-They were pretty dirty, but a good clean up with detergent and as next step with CIF will do the job.
+They were pretty dirty, but a good clean up with detergent made the first part of the job.
+Next one will be with CIF.
+Pretty good for rubber.
 I've tried to get replacements, but they are really hard to find and specially in white.

 Next stop: probably the wheelset to check aligment, cones, bearigns, inner tubes and tyres.
 That could be a couple of mornings (need to go out and cycle too).